Summer Audio Feature Course

 In The Dark School offers professional training while also nurturing the spirit of creativity and experimentation that’s in all the audio we love.

-Our short feature course is a 4 month long weekly course that is suitable for beginners, migrants from other mediums as well as producers from other areas of audio production wanting to make creative work for the first time.
-Over 16 weeks we will give you the training to feel confident in your audio storytelling skills while working with you to develop your creative voice.
-By the end of this course you will have made a short feature (5-15 mins).
+Our short audio feature course is a 4 month long weekly course that is suitable for beginners, migrants from other mediums as well as producers from other areas of audio production wanting to make creative work for the first time.
+Over 17 weeks we will give you the training to feel confident in your audio storytelling skills while working with you to develop your creative voice.
+By the end of this course you will have made six audio sketches and one finished short feature (5-15 mins).

 WHERE: Online (Zoom)